 sudo permissions to execute tasks.
 I also changed the default SSH port in the

 harden-linux role as already stated.
 This really reduces the amount of SSH login attacks a lot.
 This is of course security by obscurity but at least at the moment it makes still sense IMHO.

 But now I need to specify the port parameter all the time if I want to

 ssh to the host you may object.
 Don’t fear.
 Just create a file

 *.(i|p).domain.tld with more useful values (e.g. .example.net if you own that domain ;-) ).
 Now you can use SSH as you did before and don’t need to worry about the SSH port anymore.

-Now that we have secured our hosts head over to the next part of the tutorial!
-There we’ll install WireGuard and use it as a replacement for AWS VPC or Google Cloud Networking.
+Now that the hosts are secured a little bit head over to the next part of the tutorial!
+There I’ll install WireGuard and use it as a (not so poor man’s) replacement for AWS VPC or Google Cloud Networking.